GoGerard/GerardDiscord/README.md

-# GerardAPI
+# GerardDiscord
-A modern bot for Discord - The API
+A modern bot for Discord - The Discord bot.

 ----------